 South Crofty Mine Underground 18: The first few images on this page are of the extensive adit system of the mine which I was lucky enough to visit.

-South Crofty Mine Underground 18.2 – Allen Buckley working his way along one of the narrow Adits.
-The water can be seen flowing in a channel (known as a Launder) by his feet.
+South Crofty Mine Underground 18.3 – This image is taken looking down one of the narrow adit levels of the mine.
+The water can be seen flowing in a channel in the floor known as a launder.

 Every level in the mine was connected by a ladder way.
 These were in place to aid ventilation and provide a second way out in case of emergency.
 Climbing them in the heat and humidity was brutal.
 Trying to negotiate a large camera bag through small gaps was a constant nightmare.
 The next few images show how confining they could be.

 South Crofty Mine Underground 18.12 – John Usoro climbing a ladder approaching a sollar.
 These were in place to attach the ladders and prevent rocks from falling down the ladderway.
 In the older days of Cornish Mining a hatch would have been in place so miners did not fall down them in the dark.

 South Crofty Mine Underground 18.13 – Another ladderway, it was always a challenge to take a photo while hanging on.

 South Crofty Mine Underground 18.14 – This ladderway had more room in it.
 These winzes allowed free air movement around the workings.